How Long Is Nursing School?

 There are two options when considering a nursing degree when you already hold an unrelated bachelor’s degree: an ADN degree or a BSN degree.
 An ADN will take you 2 years while a second degree/accelerated degree program will allow you to earn a BSN within 1.5 to 2 years.
 There are many advantages to receiving a BSN over an ADN degree so this presents an excellent way for a bachelor’s degree holder to earn a 4-year nursing degree in less than 2 years.

-How long does it take to become an RN if you are already an LPN?
+Becoming an RN if you are already an LPN

 It depends on whether you want to obtain an ADN degree or a BSN degree.
 Both degrees offer bridge programs for LPNs to obtain their degree at an accelerated pace.
 The quickest and most common way to become an RN if you are already an LPN is to take an LPN-to-ADN bridge program.
 In this case, you can earn your ADN degree in as little as 1 year which will allow you to sit for the NCLEX-RN.